SukhrobNuraliev/quora-uz/README.md

 ## Security Vulnerabilities

-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be